Skip navigation

 Shola played at Newcastle United for 14 years, making 397 official appearances and scoring 79 goals.
 He is now a trustee of the Foundation and is actively involved in charity work to empower people who are experiencing setbacks.

-Tanni and Shola will be joined by an energetic panel of Northumbria University alumni including:
+Tanni and Shola will be joined by an energetic panel of Northumbria University Alumni including:

-Grace Donnelly, Newcastle United Women Team Goalkeeper
+Grace Donnelly, Goalkeeper & Captain, Newcastle United Women Team

-Zoe Hornby, England Rugby League player
+Zoe Hornby, England Rugby League Player

-Ian Payne, Presenter, Tyne Tees Television
+Ian Payne, Presenter, ITV Tyne Tees

 Your generosity will: